Skip to main content

 At the end of the ceremony, bachelor’s candidates will be directed to turn their tassel from the right to the left to symbolize the conferral of their degree.

-DO NOT toss or throw caps into the air, as this could result in injury.
+Do not toss or throw caps into the air, as this could result in injury.

 Master's candidates do not participate in the tassel ceremony.
 Their tassels are already positioned on the left side, indicating they have previously been awarded a bachelor’s degree.